 He was greeted with so many smiles and such warmth when he walked through the doors that it was just awesome.
 Their welcome touched his spirit and heart, and came to be one of his most-cherished memories of the course.
 The kindness did not stop there.
 There was food – delicious food at that – and when mealtime came, Ayanda was surprised by the fact that the new people were taken to the front of the line to be served first.
 Even the way that everyone spoke around the table during the discussion of the video set him at ease.
 He felt as though he was not a first-timer.
 The measure of dignity with which he was treated that night impacted him.

 To witness the hosts give such a practical demonstration of valuing others more highly than themselves moved Ayanda deeply.
 It was remarkable to be on the receiving end of such treatment.
-Not because they were white or black or white, but simply because this was a genuine expression of what was in their hearts.
+Not because they were white or black, but simply because this was a genuine expression of what was in their hearts.
 ‘It was this that led my friends and me to come again and again.’
 Indeed, it became a trait that, in the aftermath of Alpha, he would aspire to emulate in his interactions with others.
 Of all the videos that they watched during the course, the session on the Holy Spirit was the one that left the greatest impression on Ayanda.
 ‘It was the Holy Spirit weekend.
 It was too amazing.
 This was a topic that was not introduced so much in the church where I grew up.
 Instead, they made Him out to be something that you should be afraid of.’
 What Ayanda discovered during the session about the Holy Spirit, though, gave him much freedom.
 It released him from the pressure he had felt to make himself acceptable to God.

 Ayanda’s identity as a son was also another thing that he began to process as a result of the course.
 He started learning to walk with God as his dad.
 Reflecting on this, he says, ‘knowing that God is my father has filled the gap of growing up without one.
 As a child, I trust my father.
 I look to Him.
 I am a son to Him.
 I know that I belong to His family.’